green-fox-academy/airbnb-typescript-styleguide-boilerplate/README.md

 # How to automatically apply AirBnB style guide to your TypeScript project

+This repo helps you to setup your environment for applying AirBnB TypeScript style guide with Visual Studio Code

 - go to your project's root folder and run `npm init` if no package.json exists in your project's root folder
 - run
 ```shell script